gabrield03/cs163/docs/project-doc.md

 ## Expected Major Findings
 <!--- List and explain what information you want to obtain in this project.
 Explain how valuable this project could be based on the objective discussion.
 You may want to list main claims and questions you want to answer through the project. -->

-- This project aims to uncover significant relationships between weather conditions and energy consumption patterns in California's Bay Area.
+- This project aims to identify relationships between weather conditions and energy consumption patterns in California's Bay Area.
 The key findings are expected to include:
 	- Identification of Critical Weather Factors:
 		- An analysis of which weather variables (e.g., temperature, humidity, extreme events) have the greatest impact on energy consumption.